Followers

 and he acted accordingly

 The Committee of Secret Correspondence became the Committee of Foreign Affairs in April 1777 but retained its intelligence functions.
-As the first American government agency for both foreign intelligence and diplomatic representation, it was essentially the forerunner of both the State Department and the Central Intelligence Agency, as well as today's Congressional intelligence oversight committees.
-Despite the name change, the Foreign Affairs Committee still served an essential and critical function for Congress, as the eyes and ears of the country in Europe.
+As the first American government agency for both foreign intelligence and diplomatic representation, it essentially served as the forerunner of the State Department and the Central Intelligence Agency, as well as today's Congressional intelligence oversight committees.
+Despite the name change, the Foreign Affairs Committee continued to play a crucial role for Congress, acting as the eyes and ears of the nation in Europe.

-Note: Perhaps to confuse the British, Congress created a separate "Secret Committee" in 1775 to obtain supplies, which by its nature needed cloaking from British eyes and British ships.
+Note: Perhaps to confuse the British, Congress created a separate "Secret Committee" in 1775 to acquire supplies, which, by its nature, required concealment from British eyes and ships.
 Many of its members also served on the Committee of Secret Correspondence.
-It became the Committee of Commerce around the same time as its 'sister" committee became the Committee of Foreign Affairs.
+It became the Committee of Commerce around the same time that its 'sister" committee was renamed the Committee of Foreign Affairs.

 The Committee of Foreign Affairs combined